-Students submit a collection of works demonstrating engagement with diverse musical material from four Areas of Inquiry:

-- a.
-Presenting as a researcher

-- b.
-Presenting as a creator

-- c.
-Presenting as a performer

-This course is ideal for students who are interested in both the practical and theoretical aspects of music-making, respond to a creative approach to composition and performance, value collaboration and plan to study music in university or college.
+Students submit a collection of works demonstrating engagement with diverse musical a.
+Presenting as a researcher b.
+Presenting as a creator c.
+Presenting as a performer of music-making, respond to a creative approach to composition and performance, value collaboration and plan to study music in university or college.